Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Acknowledgments

 \section{Acknowledgments}

+I gratefully acknowledge Prof. Alexander Kosovichev for providing SDO/HMI data tracked at the Carrington rotation rate and for valuable discussions.
 Modeling and data analysis of the resulting data have been performed using the NASA Ames Supercomputing Facility.
 The presented investigation has been supported by the NASA Heliophysics Guest Investigator - Open Program (23-HGIO23\_2-0077), and the Science DRIVE (Diversify, Realize, Integrate, Venture, Educate) Center Program (COFFIES Project ``Consequences of Fields and Flows in the Interior and Exterior of the Sun''; 80NSSC22M0162).